devEdexa/edexa-sdk/docs-md/barchive/update_file.md

 # 📝 Update File Expire Time

-## Update file expire time with the edeXa API, use the updateFile method:
+## Update file expire time with the Barchive API, use the updateFile method:

 ---